-\ Not eligible for M2 competitive funding program
+^{} Not eligible for CTFP competitive funding program

-Note that Table 2.2 does NOT preclude other treatments that a local agency may choose to select or use.
+Note that Table 2.1 does NOT preclude other treatments that a local agency may choose to select or use.
 Indeed, there have been many new pavement technologies and techniques introduced since 1998 that a local agency should consider for preventive maintenance, and which may be funded under the M2 Fair Share program.
-The treatments in Table 2.2 are intended to identify the types of treatments that OCTA will fund under the competitive grant program only.
+The treatments in Table 2.1 are intended to identify the types of treatments that OCTA will fund under the competitive grant program only.
+Treatment strategies are ultimately the decisions of local agencies.

-2.4 Quality Assurance/Quality Control (QA/QC) Plan
+Quality Assurance/Quality Control (QA/QC) Plan